Barabasi-Lab/AI-Bind/README.md

 ### EigenSpokes

-Eigen Spokes Analysis.ipynb - We run the EigenSpokes analysis here on the combined adjacency matrix (square adjancecy matrix with ligands and targets in both rows and columns).
+1. Eigen Spokes Analysis.ipynb - We run the EigenSpokes analysis here on the combined adjacency matrix (square adjancecy matrix with ligands and targets in both rows and columns).

 ### Emergence-of-shortcuts

-1. Without_and_with_constant_fluctuations_p_bind=0.16.ipynb: Creates and runs the configuration model on the toy unipartite network created from the protein sample in BindingDB.
-Here we explore two scenarios related to the association between $k$ and $\langle K_d \ranlge$ - without any fluctuation and constant fluctuations over the $\langle K_d \ranlge$ values.
+1. Without_and_with_constant_fluctuations_p_bind=0.16.ipynb: Creates and runs the configuration model on the toy unipartite network based on the protein sample in BindingDB.
+Here we explore two scenarios related to the association between degree and dissociation constant - without any fluctuation and constant fluctuations over the dissociation constant values.
-2. With_varying_fluctuations.ipynb: Creates and runs the configuration model on the toy unipartite network created from the protein sample in BindingDB, where the fluctuations over the $\langle K_d \ranlge$ values follow similar trends as in the BindingDB data.
+2. With_varying_fluctuations.ipynb: Creates and runs the configuration model on the toy unipartite network based on the protein sample in BindingDB, where the fluctuations over the dissociation constant values follow similar trends as in the BindingDB data.

 ### Engineered-Features

-1. Underdstanding Engineered Features.ipynb: We explore the explainability of the engineered features (simple features representing the ligand and protein molecules).
+1. Underdstanding Engineered Features.ipynb: We explore the explainability of the engineered features (simple features representing the ligand and protein molecules.
 2. VecNet Engineered Features - Mol2vec and Protvec Important Dimensions.ipynb: Identifies the most important dimensions in Mol2vec and ProtVec embeddings, in terms of protein-ligand binding.
-3. VecNet Engineered Features Concat Original Features.ipynb: Explores the performance of VecNet after concatencating the original ligand and protein embeddings.
+3. VecNet Engineered Features Concat Original Features.ipynb: Explores the performance of VecNet after concatencating the original protein and ligand embeddings.
 4. VecNet Engineered Features.ipynb: Replaces Mol2vec and ProtVec embeddings with simple engineered features in VecNet architecture and explores its performance.

 ### Identifying-active-binding-sites